turingschool-examples/museo/README.md

 Use TDD to update your `Curator` class so that is supports the following methods:

-* `photographs_by_artist` - This method will return a hash artists as keys, and an array of their photographs as values.
+* `photographs_by_artist` - This method will return a hash with artists as keys, and an array of their photographs as values.
 * `artists_with_multiple_photographs` - This method returns an Array of names of artists who have more than one photograph
 * `photographs_taken_by_artists_from(string)` - This method takes a String representing a country.
 It returns an Array of `Photograph`s that were taken by a photographer from that country.